JetBrains-Research/KEEPs/KEEP.md

 ```

 It is still possible that `NotFound` will leak due to programmer's mistake,
-but for now it depends only on the function's developer of the function, not on the function's users.
+but for now it depends only on the developer of the function, not on the function's users.
-But it is useful to provide a type level guarantee that `NotFound` will not leak outside the function.
+But it may be useful to provide a type level guarantee that `NotFound` will not leak outside the function.

 #### ...OrThrow / ...OrNull